About 3D Printing

 3D printing at John L. Haar Library

-The 3D printers will be operating in the glass room in front of Borrower Services around the clock, and you can submit a print job any time, but the room will only be open from 9am-4pm Mon-Fri.
+The 3D printers operate in a glass room in front of Borrower Services around the clock, and you can submit a print job any time, but the room will only be open from 9am-4pm Mon-Fri.
 We have 3 Ultimaker printers (printer specs).

 Who can submit a 3D print request?